compulab-yokneam/Documentation/sr/status.md

 Due to the fact that we was not able to build the atf binaries using the 'original build procedure' we tried  to follow the https://git.linaro.org/people/paul.liu/systemready/build-scripts.git/tree/docs/iotgateimx8_building_running.md

-Unfortunately we ran into issue at  #104-110 lines.
+Unfortunately we ran into an issue at #104-110 lines.

 ## Status